Is Depression Hereditary Or Inherited?: Exploring Treatment Options For People With Depression

 Are you experiencing symptoms of depression?

-What is depression?
+Understanding mental health conditions: What is depression?

-Researchers at the American Psychiatric Association generally define depression as a “common and serious medical illness that negatively affects how you feel, the way you think, and how you act.”
+Researchers at the American Psychiatric Association define depression as a “common and serious medical illness that negatively affects how you feel, the way you think, and how you act.”
 While sadness can be a typical part of the human experience and something everyone feels on occasion, if your feelings persist for weeks or even years, affect how you perform at home, work, or other parts of your life, and cause you physical or emotional distress, you may be living with depression or another mood disorder.
-Depression can be treatable, and though no permanent cure may currently exist, you can often effectively manage symptoms to reduce their impact.
+Depression can be treated, and though no permanent cure may currently exist, you can often effectively manage symptoms to reduce their impact.

 Common depression symptoms

-Symptoms of depression can affect you psychologically, emotionally, and physically.
+Depression can affect you psychologically, emotionally, and physically.

 Psychological symptoms

-Symptoms that affect how you think can include trouble concentrating, thinking, or making decisions, fixating on past failures, or anhedonia, the inability to be interested in or enjoy things you used to like.
+Psychological symptoms, or symptoms that affect how you think, can include trouble concentrating or making decisions, fixating on past failures, and anhedonia, the inability to find pleasure in things you used to enjoy.
+Psychological symptoms may also include suicidal thoughts or actions.

 Emotional symptoms

-Depression can affect your emotional stability by causing intense feelings of sadness or hopelessness, consistently depressed mood, irritability, frequent crying, and excessive guilt.
+Depression can affect your emotional stability by causing intense feelings of sadness or hopelessness, a consistently depressed mood, irritability, frequent crying, and excessive guilt.

 Physical symptoms